The Asylum Myths

 The November 9th Society (N9S) take pride in calling

-the way people see Britain".
-These self confessed Nazis are led
+changing the way people see Britain".
+These self confessed Nazis

-by 40 year old Bradford based Kevin Quinn who calls himself their
+are led by 40 year old Bradford based Kevin Quinn who calls

-and the policies and ideologies of the N9S are of this ilk.
+Hitler, and the policies and ideologies of the N9S are of this

-permission to stage a town centre demonstration in Paisley.
-Thankfully
+seeking permission to stage a town centre demonstration in Paisley.

-this event did not take place.
-The Paisley Daily Express when reporting
+Thankfully this event did not take place.
+The Paisley Daily

-on this quite rightly classed them as "scum".
+Express when reporting on this quite rightly classed them as

 What is the significance of November 9th?

-murdered in Munich, while peacefully marching for National Socialism.
+were murdered in Munich, while peacefully marching for National

 UK Independence Party

-is affected by an evil Brussels conspiracy.
-They claim that Europe
+lives is affected by an evil Brussels conspiracy.
+They claim

-wishes to impose a Napoleonic Code' on Britain, meaning
+that Europe wishes to impose a Napoleonic Code' on Britain,

-we can be; guilty until proven innocent, face unlimited detention
+meaning we can be; guilty until proven innocent, face unlimited

-without charge with no right to trial by jury.
-So no scare-mongering
+detention without charge with no right to trial by jury.
+So

-links section of the UKIP website has links to many shadowy fringe
+the links section of the UKIP website has links to many shadowy

-groups including The Campaign for Independent Britain, which openly
+fringe groups including The Campaign for Independent Britain,

 A former MEP was former Labour MP and BBC presenter